 If you read your newspaper carefully, you'll notice that you're seeing fewer stories with uninviting, incomprehensible, newspaper-ese headlines like PANEL NIXES TRADE PACT, and more punchy, "with-it" headlines designed to appeal to today's young people, like PANEL NIXES TRADE PACT, DUDE.

 Subverted in Garth Nix's Keys to the Kingdom, when the characters seem to use offbeat slang.
-If the reader pays attention, they realize the series is actually Twenty Minutes into the Future, and it's not confirmed that the characters are even speaking English.
+If the reader pays attention, they realize the series is actually 20 Minutes into the Future, and it's not confirmed that the characters are even speaking English.

-E. E. “Doc” Smith's Lensman series is set at some point in the indeterminate future in which interstellar travel and communication is a relatively casual matter.
+E. E. “Doc” Smith's Lensman series is set at some point in the indeterminate future, where interstellar travel and communication is a relatively casual matter.
 While "Doc" Smith essentially created the 'Space Opera' genre, his characters use slang based on 1920s United States constructions, such as a male addressing a female as "toots".
 Of course, even if the 20s slang were missing, the mores and culture present in the books would still make the books wholly dated.
 There's also a fair amount of constructed slang, such as the substitution "QX" for "OK," and the constant use of the word "jets" for... personal ability and competence or something like that.
-This is all parodied hilariously in Randall Garrett's short story "Backstage Lensmen" where the slang gets so thick that even the characters don't understand what they are talking about.
+This is all parodied hilariously in Randall Garrett's short story "Backstage Lensmen", where the slang gets so thick that even the characters don't understand what they are talking about.

 Much of the communication in the series is done telepathically using the Lenses, which can be used to talk to everything from humans to Starfish Aliens.
 The author's use of 1920s-era slang may be a translation convention, intended to represent to the reader the way that Kinnison's thoughts sound inside his own head.
-It still sounds really weird, and it contributes to the Zeerust atmosphere of the series.
+It still sounds really weird, and it contributes to the zeerust atmosphere of the series.